chaudhary1337/Operating-Systems-Networks/1. System Calls/README.md

 3. Print permissions of the files generated above.

 ### 3. Printing Permissions
-Assumptions:
-- "Directory is created: Yes" only prints once, the rest 9 get printed for each in ["Assignemnt", "Assignment/1_file_name", "Assignment/2_file_name"]
+Assumption: "Directory is created: Yes" only prints once, the rest 9 get printed for each in ["Assignemnt", "Assignment/1_file_name", "Assignment/2_file_name"]

+### 2. Reverse with conditions
+Nothing assumed

+### 1. Reverse
+Nothing assumed